KyleStiers/Science_scripts/README.md

 ## Running MD scripts anywhere on Lewis
 To run the three scripts currently in this repo from anywhere on the cluster you can put them in your home directory (preferably somewhere easy to access near home, i.e. cd ~) and alias them like so:

-1. open your .bashrc file from /home/username/
+1. open your .bashrc file from /home/username/, i.e. `vim .bashrc`
 1. Add each alias like so:

         # .bashrc